 - Roll it up like a cinnamon roll.
 Start on a long side and roll it into a log, curling your hands around the dough to keep it all together.
 Fold in the short sides so the dough will seal, then continue rolling until you have a log.
 Seal the dough by pinching it together.
 Flip the Stromboli over.

 - Finish by brushing egg wash on top.
 Sprinkle on parmesan and some Italian herbs.
-Cut 4-6 slices in the top to help vent for steam, too.
+Cut 4-6 small slits in the top to help vent for steam, too.

-- Bake for 20-25 minutes, or until pepperoni stromboli is crispy and golden brown.
+- Bake on prepared baking sheet, or until pepperoni stromboli is crispy and golden brown.

 - Cool until it’s not piping hot.
 We do this because if you slice it too early, the hot cheese and fillings can spill out.

-- Slice into rounds, and enjoy with additional pizza sauce.
+- Slice into rounds with a sharp knife, and enjoy with additional pizza sauce.

 Make Ahead & Storage